What makes cork sustainable and versatile: insights into a wonder material.

 It takes between nine and twelve years for the bark to grow back thick enough to be harvested again.
 After harvest, as the trees begin to grow back their bark, they suck up to five times more carbon from the atmosphere.
 They do this to fuel the photosynthesis that the regrowth requires.

 That carbon is then locked away in the bark.
-For every ton of natural cork stoppers produced, cork oaks fix two tons of CO2 from the atmosphere.
+For every kilogram of cork produced, cork oaks absorb an average of 55 kilograms of CO2 from the atmosphere.
 The cork industry supports huge areas of cork oak forests, 2.7 million hectares to be exact, cleaning the earth's air at remarkable rates.

 At ReCORK, we believe that the easy thing to do isn't always the right thing to do.
 And we're here to do the right thing.